magento/merchdocs/src/marketing/reward-points-price-rules.md

 1. Follow the standard instructions to complete the [cart price rule]({% link marketing/price-rules-cart-create.md %}).

    When the price rule is activated, a message appears in the cart to let customers know how many points they can earn by placing the order.
+This applies only to registered users and may vary when a user is logged in.